Shaillaja/Shaillaja_Ravi/README.md

 # - 👋 Hi, I’m @Shaillaja

 Welcome to my GitHub portfolio!
 I specialize in **Python Scripts Development** with a strong focus on building scalable and insightful data solutions.
-Here, you’ll find a collection of projects that showcase my skills in Python Applications, automations.
+Here, you’ll find a collection of projects that showcase my skills in Python Applications and IOS Applications.

 <div align="center">
   <img src='src/shail.png' width="500" height="500"/>